cbworden/shake-doc/_sources/technical_guide.txt

 these low intensities introduced a significant source of error in the interpolation, likely due to the very wide range of ground motions that produce MMIs less than III or IV.

-.. _figure1.1:
+.. _figure1-1:

 .. figure:: _static/Figure_1_1.*
    :align: left

-   Figure 1.1.
    Intensity ShakeMap from the Aug.
 24, 2014, M6.0 American Canyon (Napa Valley), California, earthquake.
 Strong motion data (triangles) and intensity data (circles are color-coded according to their intensity value, either as observed (for macroseismic data) or as converted as derived by :ref:`Wald et al. \(1999b\) <wald1999b>` as shown in the legend.
 The north-south black line indicates the fault location, which nucleated near the epicenter (red star).
 Note: Map Version Number reflects separate offline processing for this Manual.

-.. _figure1.2:
+.. _figure1-2:

 .. figure:: _static/Figure_1_2.*
    :align: left

-   Figure 1.2.
    Peak acceleration ShakeMap from the Aug.
 24, 2014, M6.0 American Canyon (Napa Valley), California, earthquake.
 Strong motion data (triangles) and intensity data (circles are color-coded according to their intensity value, either as observed (for macroseismic data) or as converted as derived by :ref:`Wald et al. \(1999b\) <wald1999b>` as shown in the legend.
 The north-south black line indicates the fault location, which nucleated near the epicenter (red star).
 Note: Map Version Number reflects separate offline processing for this Manual.

-.. _figure1.3:
+.. _figure1-3:

 .. image:: _static/Figure_1_3_top.*

 .. figure:: _static/Figure_1_3_bottom.*
    :align: left

-   Figure 1.3.
    Intensity ShakeMap from the Oct.
 15, 2006, M6.7 Kahola Bay, Hawaii, earthquake.
    Contours indicate intensities; strong motion data (triangles) and intensity data (circles are color- coded according to their intensity value, either as observed (for macroseismic data) or as converted as derived by :ref:`Worden et al. \(2012\) <worden2012>`.
 Inset on lower map shows pop-up station